ipfs/ipfs-docs/docs/install/README.md

 ## IPFS Companion Browser Extension

-Some browsers such as [Brave](https://brave.com/) and [Opera](https://www.opera.com/) come with IPFS built-in.
 If your browser doesn't support IPFS yet, you can install an IPFS companion extension that will let you view decentralized web content!
 [Learn more →](./ipfs-companion.md)